fight233/DThouse_cxd/documentation/webdocs/markdowndocs/administrator.md

 ## User Management

-System administrator (user root) can add, remove a user, or change the password from the TDengine shell.
+System administrator (user root) can add, remove a user, or change the password from the DThouse shell.
 Commands are listed below:

 Create a user, password shall be quoted with the single quote.